 Yet, for some, the challenge of serving larger, established minority religions, such as Islam or Hinduism, is primarily about resources, not process.
 It is with religions not yet similarly accepted that some chaplains feel unsure.
 Spiritual practices like Reiki carry religious significance for many but, given that such traditions sometimes claim medical or scientific authority, their place in the hospital remains contested.
 While chaplaincies are eager to serve ever-expanding communities, they operate with clear divisions between medical and religious authority.
 As death represents an event both religious and medical, these divisions take on even greater importance as one passes away.

 Following a death, one generally turns to a funeral home.
 Funeral homes have long held an important place in the philosophical and logistical realities of dying in America.
 Funeral directors have provided the material care of the body, spiritual care of the family, and instruction on the traditions and ceremonies proper for the memory of the deceased.
-Yet even if the services a funeral home provides—transportation of the body, space for receptions and viewings, embalming, and so on—are not strictly Christian, they reflect the fact they were able to flourish in a predominately Christian environment.
-Embalming, for example, is a widely practiced in America today after gaining prominence around the time of the Civil War, as families sought to transport bodies home from the battlefield.
+Yet even if the services a funeral home provides—transportation of the body, space for receptions and viewings, embalming, and so on—are not strictly Christian, they reflect the fact they were able to flourish in a predominantly Christian environment.
+Embalming, for example, is widely practiced in America today after gaining prominence around the time of the Civil War, as families sought to transport bodies home from the battlefield.
 To delay a funeral and chemically alter the body is, however, forbidden by several religious traditions, such as Islam and therefore underscores the challenge that religious diversity presents to funeral homes.
 Yet confronting diversity is not entirely unknown to American funeral homes.
 In the past, this diversity seems to have resulted in different funeral homes that served specific ethnic and religious groups, often reflecting those of the funeral director.
 A Polish funeral home, for instance, would cater to an area’s Polish Catholics, and a Chinese funeral home to the city’s Chinese community.

 In Boston, this complex interaction has led to several trends among local funeral homes, each of which is deeply affected by the changing religious landscape of the city.
 First, some immigrant communities and ethnic groups in Boston, particularly those with a long history of life in the United States, are beginning to forego inherited cultural practices for a more “American” or “mainstream” ritual of dying.
 A funeral director with Dolan Funeral Services noted that, whereas Boston’s Catholic community previously supported a wide range of funeral homes each serving the needs of specific Catholic communities—Irish, Italian, Polish, et cetera—many of these homes have since closed.
 He sees this as reflecting a variety of shifts, including changing demographics and the sublimation of ethnic or national customs under broader American death practices.
 In his view, individuals no longer feel tied to specific ethnic communities or cultural practices.
 The director of Boston’s only Chinese funeral home, Wing Fook, has seen what she understands as a similar evolution within the city’s Chinese population.
 As American-born Chinese comprise more and more of the population, she anticipates a shift in the type of funeral rites practiced by the community.
 Certain inherited cultural and religious customs, such as the use of particular bereavement clothing or the obligation to observe periods of mourning, will no longer characterize a typical service.